JBoyerJr88/CryptoTrends/README.md

 ## Updates

- - Added project to github, eventhough new changes to the Twitter API pricing broke this project.
+ - May be issues with API pull due to Twitter API price changes.
 (08/2023)